JDRJ-io/bibleresearcher/client/important_docs/Pricing.md

 **2. Billing & Renewal**
 2.1 Monthly Plan – Your card will be charged immediately upon signup and on the same calendar day each month thereafter.
-2.2 Annual Plan (if available) – Your card will be charged immediately upon signup and on the same calendar day each year thereafter.
+2.2 Annual Plan – Your card will be charged immediately upon signup and on the same calendar day each year thereafter.
 2.3 All subscriptions renew automatically unless canceled before the next billing date.
 2.4 Canceling stops future charges; you will retain full access until the end of your current paid period.